Table of Contents

 Digital ads, on the other hand, offer an amazing range of possibilities for focusing on your ideal patient persona.
 Demographic data like location, age, gender, family size, income, home value, employment status and more are all available to choose from.
 On top of that, certain platforms allow you to zero in based on interests and online behavior.
 So if you decide that your “perfect” patient is a working mom in her mid-thirties who lives in a middle-class neighborhood and enjoys cooking… you’ll find her.

-If you don’t like waiting, then you’ll love digital marketing.
-The amount of time it takes to launch an ad for your dental practice is only limited by how long it takes to create it.
+If you don’t like waiting, then you’ll love digital marketing for dentists.
+The amount of time it takes to launch a dental ppc ad for your practice is only limited by how long it takes to create it.
 No more waiting for the next edition of the paper to hit the newstand tomorrow (or next week).
 You can also schedule ads to run certain days of the week, or even certain hours of the day, based on when you think your ideal patient will most likely be online to see it.

 Types of digital ads dentists can use

-With so many options to choose from, deciding exactly what type of digital ads to use can seem overwhelming.
+With so many options to choose from, deciding exactly what type of digital marketing for dentists to use can seem overwhelming.
 It helps to know what you’re trying to accomplish and whether you’re trying to reach an active or passive audience.
 In other words, do you want to find new patients, or do you want new patients to find you?

 Search ads: when you want patients to find you